 Jayden says, “When I saw him drop, I had to catch him.
 I kind of blacked out at that point.
 I couldn't focus, it was scary.”

 Bret went into full-blown cardiac arrest.
-Captain Ginger Flynn, (Volunteer Paramedic) with Calhan Fire was one of many first responders on scene who quickly began assisting in treating Bret.
+Captain Ginger Flynn, (Volunteer Paramedic) with Calhan Fire was one of many first responders on the scene who quickly began assisting in treating Bret.
 Ginger says, “Usually when somebody goes into cardiac arrest, the survival rate isn't very good.”